Alexander Poynton: Federal politics

 In 1901 Poynton successfully stood for the Australian House of Representatives in the inaugural federal election as a Free Trade Party member for the Division of South Australia (which was not divided into electorates).
 Though labelled a Free Trader, he was actually an Australasian National League (National Defence League) candidate.
 At the 1903 election, South Australia was split into single-member electorates, and Poynton was elected as the first member for the Division of Grey in the vast northern region of South Australia.
 In May 1904 he became a pledged Labour member.

 During his time in parliament Poynton served variously as a member of the royal commission on stripper harvesters, chairman of committees, Treasurer, Minister for Home and Territories and Postmaster-General.
 Among his political achievements was the establishment of a railway between Port Augusta and Western Australia, for which he lobbied nearly 18 years.

 During fiery internal party debates on the issue of conscription during World War I, Poynton became a strong conscriptionist.
 Along with several other pro-conscription Labor members, he left the party in November 1916 in support of Labor leader and Prime Minister Billy Hughes to help found first the National Labor Party and later the Nationalist Party.
 Appointed OBE in 1920 for his work on repatriation issues, Poynton was defeated at the 1922 election.

+Personal life

+In 1880, Poynton married Harriet Brown, with whom he had eight children.
+He was predeceased by three sons – one was killed in the Second Boer War and one during World War I, while another died in 1929.

+Poynton died on 9 January 1935 in Toorak Gardens, South Australia, aged 81.
+He was buried in North Road Cemetery.